 - Breast care for individuals who test positive for BRCA gene mutation or other genetic mutations

 Empowerment through Education

 Our highly trained therapists also focus heavily on patient education.
 We believe that empowerment through knowledge is a vital component of the rehabilitation process, and we will make sure that you are educated about what to expect throughout your journey.
-Our goal is to help you feel prepared and knowledgeable about symptoms you may encounter following surgery, as well as activities and/or exercises that may be helpful to you throughout your healing process.
+Our goal is to help you feel prepared and knowledgeable about symptoms you may encounter following breast cancer surgery, as well as activities and/or exercises that may be helpful to you throughout your healing process.

 “After my mastectomy, I had problems with my skin, swelling, shoulder movement, pain – you name it – it hurt!
 I can’t believe what a difference seeing a physical therapist made.
 My whole life is better, and I am back to work, lifting my daughter, and I feel normal again.
 I just wish I had started sooner.
 Thank you for helping me see myself as a whole person again…better than ever!” ~ Karen